People are not what they portray publicly. Not even close.

 Some mornings I do wake up and I go, ” how the hell?”

-Secret to my successful running career: I have webbed toes.
+The secret to my successful running career: I have webbed toes.

 The book (& media tour) was a huge trigger for me.
 Huge.